DrDonDeForge

 Besides vital pulpotomy and or root canal therapy the only other option for a tooth with an open pulp canal is extraction.
 A patient should never be left with an open pulp canal.
 It is painful and can lead to a very poor quality of life.

-Dr. DeForge tries to avoid extraction of fractured but otherwise healthy teeth.
+avoid extraction of fractured but otherwise healthy teeth.

 After any endodontic procedure a restoration is utilized to close the treatment site.